guicho271828/trivia/README.md

     (match list ((guard (list x) (oddp x)) x))

+## [Macro] match-values

+    match-values values-form &body clauses

+Matches the multiple values of VALUES-FORM with CLAUSES.
+Unlike MATCH, CLAUSES has to be have the form of (PATTERNS .
+BODY), where PATTERNS is a list of patterns.
+The number of values that will be used to match is determined by the maximum arity of PATTERNS among CLAUSES.

+Examples:

+    (match-values (values 1 2)
+     ((2) 1)
+     ((1 y) y))
+    => 2

 ## [Macro] ematch

     ematch arg &body clauses

 Same as MATCH, except MATCH-ERROR will be raised if not matched.

+## [Macro] ematch-values

+    ematch-values values-form &body clauses

+Same as MATCH-VALUES, except MATCH-ERROR will be raised if not matched.

 ## [Macro] cmatch